Program Courses

 UGRD

-| 3 CR
+| 3

-Explores the fundamentals of effective oral presentation to small and large groups.
-Topic selection, audience analysis, methods of organization, research, structuring evidence and support, delivery techniques, and other essential elements of speaking successfully, including the listening process, form the basis of the course.
+CRExplores the fundamentals of effective oral presentation to small and large groups.
+Topic selection, audience analysis, methods of organization, research, supporting evidence, delivery techniques, active listening, and other essential elements of speaking successfully, form the basis of the course.
+Includes informative, persuasive, and occasion speech presentations.
+Audience requirements to be determined by individual colleges.
 This course focuses on writing-intensive practices and meets expectations of High Impact Practice courses.
 NOTE: This course is recognized for general education transfer as part of the University of Wisconsin (UW) System/Wisconsin Technical College System (WTCS) Universal Credit Transfer Agreement (UCTA).

 Total Credits: 62